OpenBB-finance/OpenBB/website/content/sdk/installation.md

 pip install -U openbb
 ```

-When using a an installation with toolkits, with your virtual environment activated, enter:
+When using an installation with toolkits, with your virtual environment activated, enter:

 ```shell
 pip install -U openbb[all]